UTAUT Model Determinants, Questionnaire and Explanation

 UTAUT Model Venkatesh Questionnaire

-Venkatesh and other authors used the following item to estimate the UTAUT model also known as the Unified Theory of Acceptance and Use of Technology (UTAUT) Model.
-However, the authors dropped the three determinants including self-efficacy, anxiety, and attitude from the model.
-Finally, they kept four determinants that play predicting role.
+Venkatesh and other authors used the following items to estimate the UTAUT model, also known as the Unified Theory of Acceptance and Use of Technology (UTAUT).
+However, the authors removed the three determinants —self-efficacy, anxiety, and attitude —from the model.
+Finally, they retained four determinants that were predictive.
 The researchers have adopted these research questionnaires to conduct diverse research in different contexts.

-For example, Abdullah M. Baabdullah adopted UTAUT model questionnaires to validate his research questionnaire estimating "The precursors of AI adoption in business."
+For example, Abdullah M. Baabdullah adopted UTAUT model questionnaires to validate his research questionnaire, estimating “The precursors of AI adoption in business.”

 UTAUT Model ITEM To Estimate Hypotheses